-A seven-foot galvanized chain link fence with 3 strands of barbed wire above for an 8- foot overall height shall be installed around the complete switching station installation.
-The station shall also be provided with a security system.
+A seven-foot galvanized chain link fence with 3 strands of barbed wire above for an 8- foot approximate overall height is planned to be installed around the complete switching station installation.
+The station is planned to also be provided with a security system.